 There’s not much to say about this classic color of the Golden Retriever.
 You already know what they are and what they’re about.

 Picking a Golden Retriever

 There’s a reason why these dogs rank the 3rd most popular dog breeds in America.
 In fact, they have been top three for a very long time and there’s no reason to think they’ll slip anytime soon.

 It doesn’t really matter what color your Golden Retriever comes in because at the end of the day, you are getting a dog known for an excellent temperament.
-They’re dogs that are pet-friendly, children-friendly, highly intelligent (4th smartest dog breed!), playful and super affectionate.
+Most owners raise them because of their personalities, before appearance.

 Still, they aren’t anywhere close to an Australian Shepherd or German Shepherd in terms of exercise needs.

 If you’re considering a Golden Retriever, look no further.
 They are some of the best dogs in the world.
 The only decision you need to make is what color you want.

 And if you’re looking for a dog breed that’s a little more different, consider the Golden Retriever Husky mix.